Bhoomi Shetty

 Bhoomika Shetty is an Indian actress known for her role in the Kannada-language television series Kinnari. and Telugu series Ninne Pelladatha.
 She was a contestant in the reality television show Bigg Boss Kannada and made it the finals.
 Shetty made her film debut with the 2021 Kannada film, Ikkat.

 Early life and family

 Bhoomi Shetty hails from Kundapura, located in West coast Karavali region of Karnataka.
 She was born to Bhaskar and Baby Shetty in Kundapura, Karanataka.
-She speaks fluent Kannada and Telugu.
+She speaks fluent Kannada and Tulu.
 Bhoomi Shetty has learnt Yakshagana during her school days.

 Acting career

 Shetty made her acting debut in the television series Kinnari.
 She played the lead character, Mani.
 She also played the main role of Mrudula in Telugu serial Ninne Pelladatha.
 In 2019, she appeared as a contestant in the seventh season of the reality TV show, Bigg Boss Kannada.
 In 2021, she briefly starred in Telugu TV series Akka Chellelu and then made her film debut with Kannada film, Ikkat premiered on Amazon Prime Video.